← Back to search results

 Motto: Deo Dante Dedi

-Founded in 1611, Charterhouse is one of the UK's leading independent boarding schools, providing a first class education for boys and girls aged 13 to 18.
+Founded in 1611, Charterhouse is one of the UK's leading coeducational independent schools and has a prestigious global reputation.

 Campus

-With 17 grass sports pitches, 3 full-sized Astroturf pitches, an athletics stadium, a sports centre, 24 tennis courts and a 9-hole golf course, not to mention beautiful lawns and gardens, the campus is one of the best, if not the best, in the country.
-Combined with a 235-seat theatre and separate music performance and art display spaces, the School's setting encourages pupils to contribute, and provides a safe community in which to explore and grow.
+With 17 grass sports pitches, 3 full-sized Astroturf pitches, an athletics stadium, a sports centre, 24 tennis courts and a 9-hole golf course, not to mention beautiful lawns and gardens, the campus is one of the best, if not the best, in the UK.
+Combined with a 235-seat theatre and separate music performance and art display spaces, the school's setting encourages pupils to contribute, and provides a feeling of space in which pupils can discover new opportunities and explore their potential.

 Academic